Heiss/feeds2file/README.md

 The linux.sh cannot be executed.
 ```

-Then you have forget to make it executable with the following command:
+Then you have forgotten to make it executable with the following command:
 ```
 chmod +x linux.sh
 ```